 As the name suggests, strategic marketing is about long-term planning.
 It’s not just about deciding which product you want to manufacture or sell; it’s also about figuring out how you’re going to get it in front of the right customers at the right time.
 Strategic marketing helps companies understand how they fit into their industry and makes sure they’re offering something unique or otherwise valuable enough that people will be willing to pay for it.

-Difference Between Tactical and Strategic Marketing Plan
+Tactical vs Strategic Marketing Plan

-So today if you want to touch a sales figure of 1 lac units per day, then it needs a marketing plan and strategic planning of increasing manufacturing, sales etc. However, the tactics will be an actual ground level plan of the type of promotions you want to implement, the type of sales guys you need, the distribution channel that you need to expand and the exact territories you are going to target chronologically.
-Tactical marketing is a short term strategy but one which helps you achieve the goals of long term strategy.
+However, the tactics will be an actual ground-level plan of the type of promotions you want to implement, the type of sales guys you need, the distribution channel that you need to expand, and the exact territories you are going to target chronologically.

-During the university years in business, we are taught about theories that we need to apply in order to make our business profitable, sustainable, reachable and widely recognized.
+During the university years in business, we are taught about theories that we need to apply in order to make our business profitable, sustainable, reachable, and widely recognized.
 We learn models, we learn tools, we learn techniques.
 Still, many business people nowadays confuse strategic marketing with tactical marketing as they don’t make the clear difference between efficiency and effectiveness.

 By firstly taking into consideration the planning of the activities that are going to create your brand image, you lack the actual marketing plan which provides you with the direction of your business growth in relation to your competitors.
-You need to have a step by step tactical plan which helps you achieve your strategic target.
+You need to have a step-by-step tactical plan which helps you achieve your strategic target.

 How Tactical Marketing Works?

-Tactical marketing plan is not a one time process.
-It can be described as an ongoing set of marketing objectives and evaluations.
-It is a continuous process of marketing efforts to be improved depending on your strategies as well as on the demands of the market.
-Segmentation has an important role to play in tactical marketing.
-By doing the right segmentation and by carefully choosing the segments that you want to target based on your product/service characteristics, you can create profiles of your customers and identify exactly the most efficient techniques to target and convert them.
+- Segmentation has an important role to play in tactical marketing.
+By doing the correct segmentation and by carefully choosing the segments that you want to target based on your product/service characteristics, you can create profiles of your customers and identify exactly the most efficient techniques to target and convert them.

-The most popularly rising techniques used in tactical marketing nowadays are social media, contests, give away’s, refer-a-friend programs as well as affiliate marketing.
-As it is an ongoing process, you can always improve your tactics by using things like marketing automation, depending on your results.
 But it is essential for your marketing manager not to jump directly on the tactical part before primarily considering and focusing on the strategies that will develop and sustain your business.
-You need to have the background plan ready before you start thinking on tactics to achieve the plan.
+You need to have the background plan ready before you start thinking about tactics to achieve the plan.

 “Marketing is not an emergency.
 It’s a planned, thoughtful exercise that started a long time ago and doesn’t end until you are done.” – Seth Godin.

 The above quote says it all.
-As per Seth godin, marketing is a slow and steady process and strategies need to be formed carefully and implemented over a period of time to get the best out of the market.
+As per Seth Godin, marketing is a slow and steady process and strategies need to be formed carefully and implemented over a period of time to get the best out of the market.
 This implementation of strategies is done by tactical marketing.

 Example of Tactical Marketing